Ssimoes48/Cocktail-Creator/README.md

 ## Heroku

-[Cocktail Creator Heroku Link](https://makeyourcocktails.herokuapp.com) We worked to deploy our app to Heroku however, we had issues initializing our data and calling the data to our server.
-If you view the above link, you will see our website and some of the visualizations load, there is just no data being populated.
-We are going to continue to work on this.
+[Cocktail Creator Heroku Link](https://makeyourcocktails.herokuapp.com) We were able to deploy our app to Heroku.

 ## Resources